ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

       }
 ```
 ### __Plugins__
-Another feature of webpack that enables you to add new features to your build process.
+Another feature of webpack that enables you to add helpful tooling to your build process.

 [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) is a plugin used to generate html files either through your templating engine of choice or from an html file you supply.
 This plugin also automatically places your bundled .js output file, and CSS output file in the html file automatically. _This plugin alone will NOT allow you to include images in your html file (img src=... ) that are detected by the webpack build process._ This is accomplished through a combination of html-loader and file-loader.